Patents pending / source-available

 Open any AI agent

-Claude Co-work, Claude Code, Claude Desktop.
-The installer deploys skills to all of them automatically.
+Desktop agents, CLI agents, MCP clients.
+The installer deploys skills to supported tools automatically.
 UAB is just there.
 No setup.
 No configuration.

 03